madhur/devel-google-groups/README.md

 #Google groups for Developers

+Back in the old days, [Usenet](https://en.wikipedia.org/wiki/Usenet) used to be a central place for discussion among developers.
+It is still in use these days, however its fading away fast.
+[Linus](https://en.wikipedia.org/wiki/Linus_Torvalds) announced its development of [Linux](https://en.wikipedia.org/wiki/Linux) on [this thread on comp.os.minux](https://groups.google.com/forum/#!topic/comp.os.minix/dlNtH7RRrGA%5B1-25%5D)

+Most of the usenet groups are now archived in [Google groups](https://support.google.com/groups/answer/6003482?hl=en).
+The discussion landscape is now scattered.
+There are [Google groups](https://groups.google.com/forum/#!overview), [XDA Forums](http://forum.xda-developers.com/) for mobiles and [Stackoverflow](http://stackoverflow.com/) and [other exchange sites](http://stackexchange.com/) for programming, mailing lists for [linux](http://vger.kernel.org/vger-lists.html) and [security](http://seclists.org/)

+Below are some of my select resources for developers on [Google groups](https://groups.google.com/forum/#!overview)

-This article was originally posted on my [blog]().
-However, since I wanted to keep this list updated through a community driven project, I have hosted it here on github.
+This article was originally posted on my [blog](http://madhur.co.in/blog/2016/01/03/google-groups-developers.html).
+However, since I wanted to keep this list updated through community, I have hosted it on github.

 ## Java
 * ###[Akka user list](https://groups.google.com/forum/#!forum/akka-user)